Epidemiologic Methods II

 While lectures are pre-recorded and are to be viewed on the trainee's own time frame, the small groups discussions sections are a critical venue for group learning.
 Therefore, attendance is highly encouraged.
-Small group discussion sections will meet on Fridays from 1:30 PM to 3:00 PM, Jan.
-13 to Mar.
-17.
+Small group discussion sections will meet on Wednesdays from 1:15 PM to 3:15 PM, Jan.
+10 to Mar.
+21.

 Health Measurement Scales: A Practical Guide to Their Development and Use by D. Streiner, G. Norman, and J. Cairney.
 Oxford University Press, 5th Edition, 2015.

 Explanation in Causal Inference: Methods for Mediation and Interaction by T. VanderWeele.
 Oxford University Press.
 2015.

 Epidemiology: An Introduction by K. Rothman, Oxford University Press.
 2nd edition, 2012.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).
 All textbooks have been placed on the Course Reserves section of the Mission Bay library.
 Check availability here: http://ucsfcat.library.ucsf.edu/search/?searchtype=r&searcharg=Epi+207

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will, upon request, receive a Certificate of Course Completion.

 This course is open to a limited number of individuals outside of the ATCR and Master's programs.
 Preference is given to UCSF-affiliated personnel.
 We regret that auditing is not permitted.